imcolecodes/what-do-I-do-here-/README.md

 Nothing again.
 (6.25.25 9:07pm)

 I can't believe I forgot to update this yesterday, well I can't change that now.
 Anyway, I now have credits in gitpod and now I can finish that relational database certification in fCC.
 (6.27.25 6:58am)

+Still pissed off that I forgot to update this the other day and now my green streak has come to an end.
+It reduced my motivation to update this but fortunately I'm still here today.
+BTW I did nothing today.
+(6.28.25 9:29pm)